 Figure 39 shows the percentage of individuals living below the poverty level in the Peoria-Pekin Urbanized Area by census tract.
-The tracts with the highest percentage of individuals living below the poverty level are in Peoria's south side, downtown, North Valley, and West Bluff neighborhoods.
-There is also a concentration of individuals living below the poverty level south and west of Peoria Heights.
+The tracts with the highest percentage of individuals living below the poverty level are in Peoria's south side, downtown, North Valley, and West poverty level south and west of Peoria Heights.
 Both these areas contain apartment complexes, several of which accept Section 8 vouchers.
 This may explain the higher concentration of individuals living below the poverty